epw1389/Employee-Database/README.md

 * Users can update roles data (title, salary and department).
 * Users can delete departments, roles, and employees.
 * Users can view employees by manager.

-* Users can view the total utilized budget of a department -- ie the combined salaries of all employees in that department ​
+​
 ​
 ## Setup/Installation Requirements